schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide/index.md

 ### Interface Groups

 [Interface groups](https://docs.opnsense.org/manual/firewall_groups.html) are used to apply policies to multiple interfaces at once.
-Do not use them for WAN interfaces, because they don't use the `reply-to` directive.
-Using interface groups will reduce the amount of firewall rules significantly.
+Do not use them for WAN interfaces because they don't use the `reply-to` directive.
+Using interface groups reduces the number of required firewall rules significantly.

 ![Screenshot of firewall interface groups](firewall-interface-groups.png)